CacheUseOnly/EC527_Lab1/README.md

 ## Part 1

 ### 1a.

 **1048576** bytes of memory give the highest bandwidth. \
 Besides, **262144** bytes gives a very similiar bandwidth.

 ### 1b.

 **67108864** gives the lowest.  \
 The ratio between the highest and the lowest is 1.19

 ### 1c.

 16 Tasks with 262144 Bytes give the highest total bandwidth. \
 16 Tasks with 1048576 Bytes gives a similliar bandwidth.

 ### 1d.

 The bandwidth achieved when running just one task with largest memory size is 3.069e+10.

->**TODO**: how many tasks can you run at the same time on this machine, and get close to the same bandwidth per task as what you get with just one task?
+The bandwidth per task achieved closest to this bandwidth when running multiple tasks is **1.81e+10**.

 ## Part2
 ### 2a.